 A true 4-Season Roof Top Tent will have a “quilted” style layer in addition to the standard tent material and/or they will use a 600D rated material rather than a traditional all-season tent that has a 300-400D rated material.
 This quilted layer has a insulation sewn-in that will genuinely create a thermal barrier that not only will insulate well in the winter months keeping your tent warmer, but will also help keep the sun from baking your tent in the summer.

-Do You Need A Special Tent For Winter Camping?
+How Do You Keep A Tent Warm When Winter Camping?

-What Do The Manufacturers Say About 4-Season Tents?
+What Do The Tent Manufacturers Say About Winter Tent Camping and Staying Warm?

 When I decided to research and write about this topic, my first stop was to the websites of all the big players like Thule Tepui, Yakima, Roofnest, ROAM Adventure Co, iKamper, FSR, and Tuff-Stuff 4×4.
 I’ve reached out for their comments on selecting a 4-Season Roof Top Tent and will update this as they reply (if they do).